zzuno/Rustbell/README.md

 # 🦀 Rustbell: Deviceless Doorbell (Rust Edition)
+## A doorbell for the broke and the bold – just scan the QR, we’re living in 2025
 > A smart doorbell for hackers, minimalists, and the doorbell-averse.
 Just scan and notify — no wires, no worries.

 ![QR Code](./assets/img1.png)